carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 Fonts if you are using any of our projects, or if you are using [`@carbon/type`](../packages/type) directly.

-However, the Google Fonts strategy loaded by default is not recommend for production use-cases.
+However, the Google Fonts strategy loaded by default is not recommended for production use-cases.
 Below we offer several alternative ways to include IBM Plex in your project for a variety of situations.